plai2010/xlogin/readme.txt

 == Description ==

-XLogin enhances the WordPress login page (wp-login.php) to allow users to authenticate with the following external services:
+XLogin enhances the WordPress login page (usually wp-login.php) to allow users to authenticate with the following external services:

 * Facebook Login
 * Google Sign-In